myan0020/MyLibrary/README.md

 ## Requirements

+You'd better to use Xcode 11 and iOS 13.
 ## Installation

 MyLibrary is available through [CocoaPods](https://cocoapods.org).
+To install
-To install it, simply add the following line to your Podfile:
+it, simply add the following line to your Podfile:

 ```ruby